Support for people affected by dementia

 Support for people with specific forms of dementia

-- The Lewy Body Society and Parkinson’s UK both provide support and information about dementia with Lewy bodies (DLB).
+- The Lewy Body Society and Parkinson’s UK both offer support and information about dementia with Lewy bodies (DLB).
 As well as supporting people with Parkinson’s disease, Parkinson’s UK can also help with questions about Parkinson’s dementia.
-The helpline service for both is provided by Parkinson’s UK.
-You can contact a helpline advisor on 0808 800 0303.
+They also provide care and benefits advice, and they have Parkinson’s disease specialist nurses who provide medical advice.
+For any of these conditions, you can contact a helpline advisor on 0808 800 0303.

 - The PSP Association helps people with progressive supranuclear palsy (PSP) and corticobasal degeneration (CBD).
 It offers advice, support and information to people living with these conditions.
 You can call their helpline on 0300 0110 122.

-- YoungDementia UK provides information, advice and support for people under 65 diagnosed with dementia, their family and friends.
+- YoungDementia UK gives information, advice and support for people under 65 diagnosed with dementia, their family and friends.
+Call 01865 794311.

 Organisations for carers

-- Carers UK provides advice and information to carers.
-This is available through the website, booklets, factsheets and their Adviceline 0808 808 7777.
+- Carers UK provides advice and information to carers, including advice on benefits and accessing care and support.
+This is available through the website, booklets, factsheets and their Adviceline, 0808 808 7777.

 - The Counselling Directory brings together the information required to help people find a qualified counsellor or psychotherapist in their local area.
 Please note, the professionals listed on this website will charge for their services.